 We'll ask you a few questions in order for you to find a lender that meets your needs.

 If a lender chooses to work with you, you will be taken to the lender's website to review and accept your loan.

 Use Your Funds

-After accepting, your funds will be deposited into your account in as little as 24 hours.
+After accepting, your funds could be deposited into your account in as little as 24 hours.
 Money transfer times may vary between lenders and may depend on your individual financial institution.

 What is a personal loan?

 A personal loan is an unsecured loan that any U.S. citizen over 18 with a bank account and income source can apply for.
-Typical dollar amounts range from $250 to $5,000 and are offered by banks, credit unions and online lenders.
+Personal loans up to $5,000 are offered by banks, credit unions and online lenders.